shotah/typescript_interview_practice/README.md

 - "Explain the difference between props and state"
 - "Implement a todo list with add/remove functionality"
 - "How would you optimize re-renders?"

+### Database/SQL
+- "Design a database schema for a social media app"
+- "Write a query to find the top 10 users by post count"
+- "Explain the difference between INNER and LEFT JOIN"
+- "How would you optimize a slow query?"

+### Testing
+- "Write unit tests for this function"
+- "How would you test a React component that makes API calls?"
+- "What's the difference between mocks and stubs?"
+- "Explain your testing strategy for a new feature"

+### Authentication
+- "Implement JWT-based authentication"
+- "Compare JWT vs session-based auth"
+- "How would you handle password reset functionality?"
+- "Explain how OAuth works"

 ### Algorithms
 - "Implement tic-tac-toe game logic"